 The 2010 Plan will terminate upon the closing of this offering; however, awards previously granted may extend beyond that date.
-As of December 31, 2018, shares of common stock and restricted common stock and options to purchase shares of common stock were outstanding under the 2010 Plan.
+As of December 31, 2018, 1,557,350 shares of common stock and options to purchase 7,440,736 shares of common stock were outstanding under the 2010 Plan.
 Our board of directors has determined not to make any further awards under the 2010 Plan following the completion of this offering.